AlyannaG24/DM-Studio-Blog/posts/Week_10_HW.md

 My primary aesthetic choices were to really develop the atmosphere and emotions of the video.
 I focused on lighting, audio and pacing to achieve this.

+<ins>Artist Statement - Assignmnet 1</ins>

+This video self-portrait reflects the emotional shift I went through moving from high school into university life.
+I structured the edit in two contrasting halves—starting with a monotone, isolated atmosphere and moving into something brighter and more alive—to mirror my own journey.

+Lighting and sound were key to setting the tone.
+I chose footage based on how well it supported the mood I wanted: dim, warm lighting for the first half, and vibrant, natural light for the second.
+I synced visual cuts to the beat of the audio, especially early on, where each scene changes every four beats to create a repetitive, foggy feeling.
+The soundtrack I used has a clear turning point, which helped me mark the emotional shift in the video.
+After that moment, the pacing picks up and the edits become quicker and more varied to build toward a sense of release.

+Sound design played a huge role.
+I used synths and whisper-like effects early on to create a dreamy, distant vibe, then transitioned to real-world sounds like birds and city noise to ground the second half in reality.
+In the final scene, I brought back those earlier, more isolated sounds to show that emotions don’t progress in a straight line—sometimes old feelings resurface.

+This piece is about more than just a timeline of events—it’s about emotional texture.
+It captures what it felt like to be stuck in a cycle, to break out of it, and to realize that progress isn’t always linear.
+Through editing, sound, and pacing, I aimed to create a portrait that feels honest, atmospheric, and emotionally layered.

 **Assignment 2 - Graphic Icons**